roterodamus/archm8c/README.md

 This script is designed for use on an Arch Linux system with the following requirements:

 - An active internet connection
+- A user account with sudo privileges
 - GRUB bootloader
 - LightDM display manager
 - i3 Window Manager
-- A user account with sudo privileges
+- Git

 It is highly recommended to install Arch Linux using the `archinstall` script for simplicity.